izabelcavassim/PG_2018/Exercises/Week07/reeh_exercise.md

     ## Discard SNPs genotyped on less than  100 % of haplotypes
     ## No SNP discarded
     ## Data consists of 44 haplotypes and 24198 SNPs

-    ## Map file seems OK: 24198  SNPs declared for chromosome 1
-    ## Haplotype are in columns with no header
-    ## Alleles are being recoded according to map file as:
-    ##  0 (missing data), 1 (ancestral allele) or 2 (derived allele)
-    ## Discard Haplotype with less than  80 % of genotyped SNPs
-    ## No haplotype discarded
-    ## Discard SNPs genotyped on less than  100 % of haplotypes
-    ## No SNP discarded
-    ## Data consists of 24 haplotypes and 24198 SNPs

 #### Q1.
 How many haplotypes and snps are found in each population?